Baku-Stark/Hacking_Tools/README.md

 - **Password Generator**: The generator has different levels of password strength and character counts that users want.

+- **Whois Lookup**:  WHOIS query for domains or IPs, supports multiple, threading and exports to TXT or JSON.

 ## 🐉 | Tecnologias Utilizadas

 - **Language**: Python